How To deal With Temper Tantrums: A Positive Parenting Guide

 - 2 How to deal with temper tantrums: Treat children as we would like to be treated

-- 3 How to deal with temper tantrums: A step-by-step that works for us
+- 3 How to deal with temper tantrums: 8 steps that works for us

 - 4 How to deal with temper tantrums: A last resort